Sex and Candy: Cover versions and usage in media

 "Sex and Candy" appeared on the soundtrack albums for the films Hurricane Streets (1997) and Zack and Miri Make a Porno (2008).
 The song is included in "Polka Power!", a polka medley from "Weird Al" Yankovic's album Running with Scissors (1999).
 Will Hines of Vulture deemed Yankovic's rendition of "Sex and Candy" the comedic highlight of the medley.
-"Sex and Candy" was used in "Scratches," an episode of True Blood's second season.
+"Sex and Candy" was used in "Scratches," a 2009 episode of True Blood's second season.
 Sheila Dichoso of Paste wrote that the episode's use of the song was one of the show's "best musical moments."
 Jimmy Fallon parodied the song with Halloween-themed lyrics during a Weekend Update sketch on Saturday Night Live.
-Although, Neil Cicierega makes a Who track for the behind "Sex and Candy" by Marcy Playground in his 2017 Mouth album of Mouth Moods in Mouth Mistakes.

 Maroon 5 released a slow, soul cover of the song as a bonus track on the album V (2014).
 Bustle deemed it the best song on the album and praised it for sounding different from Maroon 5's earlier work, while Idolator said the cover "is a well-executed reminder that the late '90s were, well, completely awesome."
 A version of "Sex and Candy" serves as the opening track of Slothrust's Show Me How You Want It To Be (2017), an EP of cover songs.
 Slothrust's arrangement of the song includes a classic rock-style guitar solo.
 Beth Bowles of Exclaim! enjoyed the cover, calling it "haunting and raw, closely comparable to the original but threaded with Slothrust's signature smoky grunge."